rharris-nitro/pythonExercise1/docs/how-to-git.md

 - `<remote-branch>` (optional) specifies remote branch to pull changes from, current branch if not specified.

 ### log:

-`git log --pretty=oneline` - sets up a nice list of remote branch merges OR
+`git log --pretty=oneline`
+- sets up a nice list of remote branch merges
+OR
-`git log --graph --oneline --decorate --all` -sets up a tree graph of remote branch merges
+`git log --graph --oneline --decorate --all`
+- sets up a tree graph of remote branch merges